K\"ahler differentials of extensions of valuation rings and deeply ramified fields

-If we are able to show that $(K',v)$ is an independent defect field satisfying (DRvg), $(vK')_{vp}$ is $p$-divisible and $K'v$ is perfect, then $(K,v)$ is an independent defect field by definition, and since $K'|K$ is finite, also $(K,v)$ satisfies (DRvg), $(vK)_{vp}$ is $p$-divisible and $Kv$ is perfect.
-Then we can apply Proposition~\ref{condDRvr} to conclude that $(K,v)$ also satisfies (DRvr), showing that $(K,v)$ is deeply ramified.
-Therefore, we can from now on assume that $\zeta_p\in K$.
+\parm Now we deal with the mixed characteristic case.
+If we are able to show that $(K,v)$ satisfies (DRvg), $\cC_{vK}(vp)$ is $p$-divisible and $Kv$ is perfect, then we can as before apply Proposition~\ref{condDRvr} to obtain again that $(K,v)$ is a deeply ramified field.